IPAMS/IDSimF/documentation/modules/particlesimulation.rst

 A central aspect of IDSimF is time integration of the particle motion, which is done by time integrators.

-:cpp:class:`ParticleSimulation::AbstractTimeIntegrator` is the abstract super class of all time integrators, which provides a basic common interface for time integration:
+:cpp:class:`Integration::AbstractTimeIntegrator` is the abstract super class of all time integrators, which provides a basic common interface for time integration:

-.. doxygenclass:: ParticleSimulation::AbstractTimeIntegrator
+.. doxygenclass:: Integration::AbstractTimeIntegrator
     :members:
     :undoc-members: